amanabdullayev/amanabdullayev/README.md

 # Hello, folks! <img src="https://github.com/amanabdullayev/amanabdullayev/blob/3d5e9aa6f66926e1e6b9d67971331952f9bca67b/arrwrhhthqx.gif" width="40px">

-My name is Amanmyrat Abdullayev.
-I am a multilingual data scientist with a natural science background (PhD in materials science/chemistry).
+I am Aman Abdullayev, a data scientist with a natural science background (PhD in materials science/chemistry).
 Currently, I am living/working in Berlin, Germany, but originally from Turkmenistan.

 As a great enthusiast of data science, I am intensively developing my ML/AI skills.
 The application of ML/AI in natural sciences is my passion.
 If you have such projects, I would be more than happy to take part in them!